petermcneely/compyle/README.md

 Run `make` to clean, build, test, and check the successful test percentage.
 Review the Makefile for specific steps in this process.

+To run arbitrary ComPyle code, save your program to `example.cmpy` and run `make run`.
+You can view the output in the `example.out` file.

 ## Tests
 test.ml holds the tests for compyle's parser.
 Perhaps more tests beyond parsing will live there -- perhaps we will break them out to different files.